akeneo/pim-community-dev/src/Pim/Bundle/EnrichBundle/ProductQueryBuilder/Search_of_products_and_product_models.md

 # Context

-Prior to this PR, the search of product models in the datagrid was not fully functional with categories.
+Prior to 2.2, the search of product models in the datagrid was not fully functional with categories.
 To be more precise, the search was not properly working when a user would only filter on categories.

-Before explaining how I propose to solve this issue, we need to understand how the actual datagrid search works and its pitfalls.
+Before explaining how I propose to solve this issue, we need to understand how the datagrid search works prior to 2.2 and its pitfalls.

-## Today's datagrid search (Also known as 'Smart search')
+## Datagrid search (Also known as 'Smart search') prior to 2.2

 ### Data set: Shoes